Captive budgies don’t have the same resources as wild budgies.

 - Keep the eggs from moving around

 The female budgie will incubate the egg for approximately 18 days before they hatch.
-During this time, she may not feel like leaving her nest often, so she’ll defecate inside.
-After that, it takes about 30-40 days for the chicks to start leaving the nest.
+She may not feel like leaving her nest often during this time, so she’ll defecate inside.
+After that, it takes about 30-40 days for the chicks to leave the nest.

 Because the female budgie and chicks stay inside the nest for so long, having nesting material will absorb the waste.
 This not only makes the nest more comfortable for the birds.